Strategic Voting in the Context of Stable-Matching of Teams: Related Work

 Indeed, there are a few papers that investigate the manipulation of SWFs.
 The first work that directly deals with the manipulation of SWF was by Bossert and Storcken \cite{bossert1992strategy}, who assumed that a voter prefers one order over another if the former is closer to her own preferences than the latter according to the Kemeny distance.
 Bossert and Sprumont \cite{bossert2014strategy} assumed that a voter prefers one order over another if the former is strictly between the latter and the voter's own preferences.
 Built on this definition, their work studies three classes of SWF that are not prone to manipulation (i.e., strategy-proof).
 Dogan and Lainé \cite{dogan2016strategic} characterized the conditions to be imposed on SWFs so that if we extend the preferences of the voters to preferences over orders in specific ways, the SWFs will not be prone to manipulation.
 Our work also investigates the manipulation of SWF, but we analyze the SWF in the specific context of stable-matching.
 Therefore, unlike all of the above works, the preferences of the manipulators are well-defined and no additional assumptions are needed.
 The work that is closest to ours is that of Schmerler and Hazon \cite{schmerler2021strategic}.
 They assume that a positional scoring rule is used as a SWF, and study the manipulation of the SWF in the context of negotiation.

 The strategic aspects of the GS algorithm have previously been studied in the literature.
-It was first shown that reporting the true preferences is a weakly dominant strategy for men, but women may have an incentive to misreport their preferences \cite{dubins1981machiavelli,roth1982economics}.
+It was first shown that reporting the true preferences is a weakly dominant strategy for men, but women may have an incentive to misreport their preferences \cite{dubins1981machiavelli,roth1982economics,gale1985ms}.
 Teo et al. \cite{teo2001gale} provided a polynomial-time algorithm for computing the optimal manipulation by a woman.
 Shen et al. \cite{shen2021coalitional} generalized this result to manipulation by a coalition of women.
 For the proposing side, Dubins and Freedman \cite{dubins1981machiavelli} investigated the strategic actions of a coalition of men, and proved that there is no manipulation that is a strict improvement for every member of the coalition.
 Huang \cite{huang2006cheating} studied manipulation that is a weak improvement for every member of a coalition of men.
 Hosseini et al. \cite{hosseiniaccomplice} introduced a new type of strategic action: manipulation through an accomplice.
-In this manipulation, a man misreports his preferences in behalf of a woman, and Hosseini et al. provided a polynomial time algorithm for computing an optimal accomplice manipulation.
-They further generalized this model in \cite{hosseini2022two}, by providing polynomial time algorithms for the case where there is a pair of strategic agents (man and woman) and a single beneficiary (the misreporting woman), and for the case where there is one misreporting agent (man) and a coalition of beneficiaries (all women).
+In this manipulation, a man misreports his preferences in behalf of a woman, and Hosseini et al. provided a polynomial time algorithm for computing an optimal accomplice manipulation, and they further generalized this model in \cite{hosseini2022two}.
 All of these works consider the manipulation of the GS algorithm, while we study the manipulation of Borda as a SWF.
 Indeed, the output of the SWF is used (as part of the input) for the GS algorithm.
 As an alternative to the GS algorithm, Pini et al. \cite{pini2011manipulation} show how voting rules which are NP-hard to manipulate can be used to build stable-matching procedures, which are themselves NP-hard to manipulate.